 |PCR||Desalted oligos work fine for standard PCR.
 Higher purity options will also work.|

 |PCR using oligos with critical 5´ sequences (e.g., restriction endonuclease sites, RNA polymerase promoters)||Cartridge, HPLC, and PAGE-purified oligos are best for the greatest efficiency.
 Since oligos are synthesized 3´ to 5´, incomplete oligos (n-x oligos) will be missing the 5´ sequence.
 It is important to use full-length oligos that have the 5´ sequence present, otherwise there will be a population of PCR products missing the sequence intended to be installed before PCR.|

-Please email us if you have a different modification from the options below.
+Please email us if you need a different modification from the options below.